 Sarah is one of the co-creators at Union Studio, a St. Louis shop that works with over 80 local artists.
 Before entering the creative world, she studied Sociology and Women and Gender Studies at Brandeis University and worked in non-profits.
 She recently bought a home in Tower Grove East where she lives with her partner and misbehaved dog, Herman.
 On days off, you can find Sarah fighting with weeds in the garden, reading for her book club, or having a cold beverage in a cool place.

-Sophie is a collaborator with artists and activists in order to bring co-created projects to life, using the arts to connect people, build relationships, share under-heard and under-acknowledged stories, foster empathy, find collective power in our creativity, see ourselves and each other through new lenses, and become better neighbors.
-She currently serves as the Public Programs and Engagement Manager at Pulitzer Arts Foundation, where she assists in the management and coordination of large-scale commissions as well as works to engage neighbors and other community members as integral partners in Pulitzer programming.
+Sophie is an independent arts organizer and collaborator who works with artists and activists to bring co-created projects to life, using the arts to connect people, build relationships, share under-heard and under-acknowledged stories, foster empathy, find collective power in our creativity, see ourselves and each other through new lenses, and become better neighbors.
+She formerly served as the Public Programs and Engagement Manager at Pulitzer Arts Foundation, where she worked to engage neighbors and other community members as integral partners in Pulitzer programming

 Mallory is a public artist & urban strategist integrating community development, socially-engaged art and urban planning.
 She works with civic entities and grassroots cultural organizations to bring arts and equity into community planning, and has helped developed new arts programs at Smart Growth America, PolicyLink and the Metropolitan Area Planning Council in Boston.
 As an artist, she playfully disrupts public space through play and participatory performance.